Julia Downes

-In 1983 she released the album Let Sleeping Dogs Lie, which includes her own version of her song "Don't Talk to Strangers", later recorded by Roger Daltrey.
+In 1983, she released her debut studio album Let Sleeping Dogs Lie, which includes her own version of her song "Don't Talk to Strangers", later recorded by Roger Daltrey.

-She produced Annabella Lwin's 1986 album Fever and played keyboards on Stephan Eicher's 1998 album Silence.
+She produced Annabella Lwin's debut solo studio album Fever (1986) and played keyboards on Stephan Eicher's album Silence (1998).
+She also edited the 2012 book, Women Make Noise: Girl Bands from Motown to the Modern.

+She has subsequently been known as Julia Taylor-Stanley, under which name she also co-wrote Voice of the Heart for Diana Ross.